sczachariah/tic-tac-toe/README.md

  8. POST /api/tictactoe/game/{id}/endgame

 # How to run
 To compile, run tests and build, use the mvn wrapper command below.
-The java command will start the application at http://localhost:8080
+The java command will start the application at http://localhost:8080.

 ```bash
 $ ./mvnw clean install && java -jar target/tic-tac-toe-1.0-SNAPSHOT.jar
 ```

 # Access Application API
 Swagger UI is integrated into the application.
 Navigate to http://localhost:8080/swagger-ui.html to access the Swagger UI.
-Swagger UI can be used for invoking different application API's
+Swagger UI can be used for invoking different application API endpoints.

 # Endpoints